Fire With Woman and Children Looking at House

 Print Friendly, PDF & Email

-Mark and I took a C.E.R.T. class several years ago that talked about how to deal with mental health issues after a disaster.
-Now keep in mind, we are not doctors or involved in any medical field.
-The initials CERT stand for Community Emergency Respond Team, in other words, first responders in our neighborhood after a disaster.
+Mark and I took a C.E.R.T. class several years ago that discussed several emergency-related issues, including dealing with mental health issues after a disaster.
+Remember that we are not doctors or involved in any medical field, but I try to pass on to my readers information that has helped in my emergency prepping efforts.
+The initials CERT stand for Community Emergency Respond Team; in other words, support as first responders in our neighborhood after natural disasters.

-I’m sure you can imagine what chaos may happen if and when we have a disaster.
-When we do have an unforeseen emergency, most medical personnel will more than likely be called to the hospital or medical clinics to deal with all the people injured.
-They may be called to go to local schools to care for those that are hurt, depending on how bad the disaster may be.
+You can imagine chaos if and when we have a disaster.
+In an unforeseen emergency, most medical personnel will likely be called to the hospital or medical clinics to treat all the injured.
+Depending on how bad the disaster is, they may also be called to local schools to care for those who are hurt.

-Here’s the deal, we had the most wonderful doctor come and tell us a few tidbits on how to deal with minor mental health issues.
+Here’s the deal: we had the most wonderful doctor come and tell us a few tidbits on how to deal with minor mental health issues.
 I can still picture the woman standing there and talking us through some statements that can help or traumatize people even more.
-I have outlined the topics we discussed below.
+I’ve outlined the topics we discussed below.

 We need to be prepared for those people who live by us with mental health issues who are dependent on their medications.
-If the pharmacies are closed or the roads are shut down, where can we direct them to get help, if help is even available?
+If the pharmacies are closed or the roads are shut down, where can we direct them to get help if help is available?

 Emergency Preparedness Meetings

-If you have monthly emergency preparedness neighborhood meetings please suggest that all families think about any medications they take to see if they can get extra inventory by paying cash for the prescriptions.
-I realize diabetes is a big issue as well, but today I’m only talking about mental health issues.
+If you have monthly emergency preparedness neighborhood meetings, please suggest that all families consider any medications they take and see if they can get extra inventory by paying cash for the prescriptions.
+I realize diabetes is a big issue as well, but today, I’m only talking about mental health issues.

-Some medications doctors will not give 90 days’ worth, I understand that, but it doesn’t hurt to ask.
-I realize some insurance companies will not pay for 90 days, but it’s still worth checking on now before we really need those medications.
+For some medications, doctors won’t prescribe 90 days’ worth.
+I understand that, but it doesn’t hurt to ask.
+I realize some insurance companies won’t pay for 90 days, but it’s still worth checking on now before we need those medications.
 Yes, drugs are expensive, but peace of mind means everything to me.

-I have a few friends that pay cash upfront for medications that will last a year so they know for sure they will have the medications throughout the year, and thus any disaster period because they would die without them.
+I have a few friends who pay cash upfront for medications that will last a year so they know for sure they’ll have the medicines throughout the year and thus any disaster period because they would die without them.
 It’s surprising how much cheaper prescriptions are if you pay cash over using your insurance.
-Sometimes the price is cheaper than the co-pay.
+Sometimes, the price is more affordable than the co-pay.

 But don’t get me started on that soapbox.
-Please educate yourself, check around, and see what the cash price is, you may be very surprised how much cheaper they may be compared to using your insurance plan.
-Of course, you have to get your doctor to agree to prescribe 90 days, 120 days, or 12 months worth.
+Please educate yourself, check around, and see the cash price.
+You may be shocked at how much cheaper they may be compared to using your insurance plan.
+Of course, you must get your doctor to agree to prescribe 90 days, 120 days, or 12 months’ worth.

 Mental Health Issues